“Looking five years forward”

 Martin Radmore, Company Director, VisionED

-Les Mills developed the BORN TO MOVE programme to help increase children’s fitness, stop inactivity and to make positive habits; this session looks at new revisions to its content and its trials within schools.
+Les Mills developed the BORN TO MOVE programme to help increase children’s fitness, stop inactivity and to make positive habits; this session looked at new revisions to its content and its trials within schools.

 Shaping the future of the sector’s workforce